zanzan13531/alt_tabber/README.md

 6. Paste into the URI blank: https://github.com/zanzan13531/alt_tabber.git
 7. The two spaces below it should auto-fill
 8. Then just keep pressing next, and once you can, press finish
-9. You are ready to run it.
+9. You are ready to run it, see instructions above

 Ignore all the rest of the files, but if you must know:
-Main.java - The main runnable file (runs the UI) UI.java - A UI that I'm going to keep working tabber.java - The original alt-tabber program, it might still work globalListenerTest - The original global key listener example that I used
+- Main.java: The main runnable file (runs the UI)
+- UI.java: A UI that I'm going to keep working
+- tabber.java: The original alt-tabber program, it might still work
+- globalListenerTest: The original global key listener example that I used

 This project uses the JNativeHook library: https://github.com/kwhat/jnativehook